 What happens to my e-waste?

-Once the e-waste is dropped off at our Resource Recovery Centres, the e-waste is transported to Outlook Environmental where is it sorted and dismantled.
-Outlook is a social enterprise that provides jobs and training opportunities for people with disabilities.
+Once the e-waste is dropped at our Resource Recovery Centres, the e-waste is sorted and transported to a recycling processor.

 Find out more about what happens to your e-waste and how to protect your data on the Sustainability Victoria website.